EOSgithub/linked-blog-starter-md/Quest Board Estoria.md

 _"There are things that should never be disturbed.
 And yet, someone has.
 I have studied the monastery’s records—centuries ago, they bound something within those walls, something that should never have seen the light of day again.
 But the seals are broken, and the mercenaries I hired never returned.
 The one survivor… well, he won’t stop screaming about chains.
 Stop this before it spreads."_

-🔹 **Reward**: 600 gp, a relic from the monastery vault, and access to Xanthos’ arcane library
+🔹 **Reward**: 600 gp, a relic from the monastery vault, and access to the monastery library

 ---
 ## **"The Lost Ship"** ⚓ _(Rank S)_